harumimatsumoto/wordpresssite4/app/public/wp-content/themes/astrid/readme.txt

 == Description ==

-Astrid can help you to quickly create an awesome business website.
+Simpledesign can help you to quickly create an awesome business website.
 All the features you need are waiting for you in this business theme: color options, fonts, full width header image, custom widgets, blog options and many other interesting and useful options.

 == Installation ==